jundalisay/superb/content/en/research/constitutions/br/title-06/chapter-01c.md

 2.  in the imminence or in the event of foreign war, extraordinary taxes, encompassed or not by its power to tax, which shall be gradually suppressed when the causes for their institution have ceased.

-SECTION IV
-State and Federal District Taxes
+## Section 4: State and Federal District Taxes

 Article 155.
 The states and the Federal District shall have the competence to institute taxes on: (CA No. 3, 1993; CA No. 33, 2001; CA No. 42, 2003)
 1. transfer by death and donation of any property or rights;